Sinoceratops: Discovery

 The genus name Sinoceratops means "Chinese horned face", and is derived from the word Sino- referring to China from Latin Sina, the country of its discovery, and the Greek words keras (κέρας) meaning "horn", and ops (ωψ) meaning "face".
 Sinoceratops was described and named by paleontologist Xu Xing and colleagues, in 2010.
 The type species is Sinoceratops zhuchengensis.
 The specific name refers to the location of its discovery, the city of Zhucheng which also financed the excavations.

-The discovery was significant, because it represented the first ceratopsid known from China, and possibly the only ceratopsid from Asia.
-The only other possible Asian ceratopsid is Turanoceratops, however, its position within the Ceratopsidae is contested.
+The discovery was significant, because it represented the first ceratopsid known from China, and possibly the only ceratopsid from Asia, though indeterminate ceratopsian remains found around the same time have been unearthed in Russia.
+The only other possible Asian ceratopsid is Turanoceratops; its position within the Ceratopsidae, however, is contested.

 Description

 Sinoceratops was a large ceratopsian, with an estimated length of 5 m and body mass of 2 tonne.
 It has a short, hooked horn on its nose (called a nasal horn), no horns above its eyes (brow horns), and a short neck frill with a series of forward-curving hornlets that gave the frill a crown-like appearance.
 Inside this row of hornlets there is a series of low knobs on the top of the frill, which are not seen in any other horned dinosaur.
 Sinoceratops is a member of the short-frilled ceratopsids, the Centrosaurinae.
 Holotype specimen ZCDM V0010 consists of a partial skull with most elements of the skull roof and partial braincase.
 The skull of Sinoceratops is estimated to be 180 cm long making it one of the largest known centrosaurine skulls.

 Features that differentiate an animal from most or all others are called a diagnosis.
 Some, but not all, of the features in a diagnosis are also autapomorphies.
 An autapomorphy is a distinctive anatomical feature that is unique to a given organism.
 According to Xu et al. (2010), Sinoceratops can be distinguished based on the following diagnostic characteristics: there are at least ten robust, strongly curved hornlike processes along the rear margin of the combined parietals, while at the same time at least four hornlike processes on the combined squamosals are present; there is a large accessory fenestra in front of the antorbital fenestra (differing from all other known centrosaurines); the external margin of the parietals is only weakly undulating (differing from all other known centrosaurines); and the presence of broad-based epoccipitals (differing from all other known centrosaurines).